Menu

 • Without lifting the compass from the map, rotate the compass so that the letter N and the red pointer are aligned with North on the map.
 North is ALWAYS marked on a map.
 It may look like only an arrow and a letter N. The arrow almost always points UP toward the top of the page to indicate north.

-• Look at the cardinal direction and the bearing from point A to point B. Examples might be NE, or 045, or “zero-four-five” to a pilot.
+• Look at the cardinal direction and the bearing from point A to point B. Examples might be NE (northeast), or 045, or “zero-four-five” to a pilot.

 PLOT YOUR RETURN COURSE

 • What’s the direction, also called the heading, from point B to point A?
 It’s the opposite direction!
-To continue the example, the opposite direction from your first bearing would be SSW, or 210, or “two-one-zero.”
+To continue the example, the opposite direction from your first bearing would be SSW (south southwest), or 210, or “two-one-zero.”

 What other directions and bearings can you plot?